SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* "Napoleon had changed the nature of warfare in Europe by conscripting huge armies and infusing them with a commitment to fight for France and for 'liberty, equality, and fraternity,' the slogan of the Revolution."
 A28

 ## Idea Snippets Gathering
+* => European's colonization had strategic advantage A17
+* => Competition in colonies often set aside for mainland competition A18
 * => The britons did not want to assimilate in the Indeas A19
+* => Before the 7 years war, Britian and France still fought even nominally at peace A20
 *  => Britian's aquisition of Calcutta train station was beneficial A21
 *  => England's Abs.
 Mon. replaced with constitutional monarchy A22
 *  => old France got power from the King alone A23